saiprakash-ranjan/Chromium-Kernel-Build/README.md

 ### Build and flash chromium kernel with initrd:

+* Revert the commit a40c0124da7a (CHROMIUM: scripts: Account for clang in the kernel config scripts) which forces us to use chroot based build and force clang as a compiler :(
-Follow same steps as for upstream kernel but use `build_chrome.sh` script instead.
+* Then follow same steps as for upstream kernel but use `build_chrome.sh` script instead.